WHO53/docs.droidian.org/content/porting-guide/image-creation.md

 Before we start, It should be noted that the Android build system will be well over 50GB when building and is about 35GB on start without any modifications.
 So make sure you have enough storage before starting the process.

-First create a directory for the Halium/Android build system
+First create a directory for the Halium/Android build system:

 	(host)$ mkdir droidian && cd droidian

-and initialize the correct manifest file for your Halium version (in this case it will he halium-9.0)
+Then initialize the correct manifest file for your Halium version (in this case it will he halium-9.0):

 	(host)$ repo init -u https://github.com/Halium/android -b halium-9.0 --depth=1

-Now you are ready to clone into all the repositories and download the source code for the required repositories.
-(This will take some time)
+Now you are ready to clone into all the repositories and download the source code for the required repositories (This will take some time):

 	(host)$ repo sync -c